JacintaNgwu/Metrics-webapp/README.md

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.
+> Added at least 2 questions new developers would ask when they decide to use the project.

 - **What is this project?**

-  - It's a project of micoverse curriculam.
+  - It's a project of micoverse curriculum.

 - **Is there any SQL database for this site**